gramineproject/gramine/Documentation/devel/building.rst

 - To build with ``-Werror``, run :command:`meson --werror`.

-- To install into some other place than :file:`/usr/local`, use :command:`meson --prefix=<prefix>`.
+- To install into some other place than :file:`/usr/local`, modify the installation prefix via :command:`meson --prefix=<prefix>`.
 Note that if you chose something else than :file:`/usr` then for things to work, you probably need to adjust several environment variables:

   =========================== ================================================== ========================
   Variable                    What to add                                        Read more